Daelamy-Yusuf/DNA-Translation/README.md

 # DNA to Amino Acid
-## This repository contains a Python script to translate DNA sequences into protein sequences.
-The translation is performed using the standard genetic code.
+## This repository houses a Python script designed to facilitate the translation of DNA sequences into their corresponding protein sequences.
+The translation process adheres to the standard genetic code, ensuring accuracy and reliability in the conversion.

 Program's operation can be outlined as follows:
 1. **Inputting DNA**: Users can input the DNA sequence to be converted.
 This input can be customized according to the user's needs, allowing input from a file or from the terminal.
 2. **Removing lines and spaces**: Create a new variable by removing lines and spaces from the previous variable using the replace() function and print it to the terminal.